adamsilver/fdpb/02-a-checkout-flow.md

 > “The system should always keep users informed about what is going on, through appropriate feedback” - 10 Usability Heuristics

-Giving users this ability through a digital interface is also important.
-An order summary placed on every page keeps users informed without having to rely on memory to know what they're buying.
+Giving users this ability digitally is of similar important.
+An order summary placed on every page keeps users informed without having to remember what they're buying.

 ![Order Summary](./images/02/order-summary.png)

-As the user completes each step, the order summary will contain more and more information.
+As the user completes each step, the order summary will populate with more information.
 For example, on the first screen (email address), it will contain what they're buying.
 On the next screen it will also contain their email address, and so forth.
 If the user spots a mistake, they can jump back to any previous step by clicking the edit link — just like the review page.

 Layout wise, the summary panel should be less prominent than the form.
-So it should be placed beside the form on large viewports, and below the form on mobile, where there isn't enough room for it.
+So it should be placed beside the form on desktop, and below the form on mobile (where there's insufficient room).

 ### Back Links

 As the user is moving through a linear flow, we need to consider the need to step back.
-The browser's back button provides this functionality for free, but some people mistrust the browser's back button when filling out forms because of bad past experience where their data was lost.
+The browser's back button provides this functionality for free, but some people mistrust it because of bad past experience where their data was lost.

-AJAX-driven and modal-heavy sites haven't helped matters here because clicking the browser's back button often goes against user's expectations[^backlink].
+AJAX-driven and modal-heavy sites haven't helped matters because clicking the browser's back button often goes against user's expectations[^backlink].
 Thankfully, the checkout doesn't need AJAX or modal dialogs so this isn't a problem, but we still need to ensure the browser's back button works as expected.
-Users expect the browser's back button to take them to the previous page in the state they left it in.
+Users expect it to take them to the previous page in the state they left it in.

-However, research might show you that it's useful to include a back link within the interface itself and that users will be more inclined to trust its behaviour.
-In this case, position the link at the top left of the page (or after the submit button).
+However, research might show you that it's useful to include a back link within the interface itself and that users will be more inclined to trust it.
+In this case, position the link at the top left of the page.
 By placing it at the top of the page, users can see that they can go back if they need to.
 And they're less likely to fill out the form before hitting back and losing their data.

 Whatever you do, don't place it before the submit button.
-When keyboard users press <kbd>tab</kbd> when inside the last field, pressing <kbd>enter</kbd> will take them back to the previous step instead of submitting the form which is very frustrating.
+When keyboard users press <kbd>Tab</kbd> when inside the last field, pressing <kbd>Enter</kbd> will take them back to the previous step instead of submitting the form which is frustrating.

 Consider making the link text explicit.
 “Back” is ambiguous; “Back to delivery address” is clearer.

 ## Summary

-In this chapter, we started out by looking at the One Thing Per Page pattern which helps to break down large forms into small chunks making it easy for users to fill out and make amendments to large forms.
+In this chapter, we started out by looking at the One Thing Per Page pattern which helps to break down large forms into small chunks making it easy for users to fill out and make amendments.

 We then looked at capturing optional information, making choices with radio buttons, entering long-form content via the `textarea` and several ways to improve the payment form experience.